ysthakur/stickyvar/README.md

     newer than the found sticky vars
   - Not sure how useful this would be
 - Set normal shell variables in Nushell rather than just environment variables.
 Typing `$env.foo` is annoying, `$foo` is easier

+<sub>*Nothing in this world is permanent.
+They're stored in an sqlite database (just a file), and this file could always be deleted or the hard drive could be corrupted by solar radiation or the computer could die from water damage after protecting you from a shark attack.</sub>